 5 Top Tips for Recruiting Internationally

-Despite rising employment, the well documented global talent shortage is continuing to worsen, with one third of companies reporting difficulty hiring for roles, and over half of US employers reporting recruitment difficulty.
+Despite rising employment, the well-documented global talent shortage continues to worsen, with one-third of companies reporting difficulty hiring for roles and over half of U.S. employers reporting recruitment difficulty.

-Recruiters and HR professionals are having to develop a new set of skills to enable them to effectively tap in to international talent markets and below you will find 5 useful pointers to help you recruit internationally.
+Recruiters and HR professionals must develop new skills to tap into international talent markets effectively.
+Below, you will find five valuable pointers to help you recruit internationally.

-With the ongoing talent war in the established markets, global companies are looking to tap into the emerging economies to find a fresh and abundant stream of talent.
-The problem is that many of these so called emerging economies like India, China, Brazil etc.. have been ‘emerging’ for quite some time now.
+With the ongoing talent war in established markets, global companies are looking to tap into emerging economies to find a fresh and abundant stream of talent.
+The problem is that many of these so-called emerging economies, like India, China, Brazil, etc., have been “emerging” for quite some time.
 And the most adventurous organizations have established footholds in these markets and built highly efficient talent attraction and retention processes, making them extremely difficult for newcomers to penetrate.

-With the increased competition for talent within BRIC countries, employers must adopt more innovative strategies to attract talent.
-Sylvia Ann Hewlett in her book ‘Winning the War for Talent in Emerging Markets – Why Women are the solutions has found that there are increasing numbers of highly skilled and ambitious women entering the market, and this talent pool is not currently being tapped by multinationals.
-Innovative employers like Pfizer, Siemens, Wipro and Google lead the way in developing talent management strategies that attract and develop women.
-Therefore, if you are latecomer to the BRIC war for talent, you may be able to leap frog the current competition by developing a talent management strategy that attracts the under-utilized and highly skilled female employee segment.
+Innovative employers like Pfizer, Siemens, Wipro, and Google lead the way in developing talent management strategies that attract and develop women.
+Therefore, if you are a latecomer to the BRIC war for talent, you may be able to leapfrog the current competition by creating a talent management strategy that attracts the under-utilized and highly skilled female employee segment.

 4. Senior Recruiters Must Engage at Boardroom Level

-Senior Recruiters within international firms should be global resourcing specialists and have an excellent appreciation of global talent availability and capability within regions and countries of the world.
-They must be able to synthesize all this information and must engage effectively at boardroom level and lead the way in shaping and developing the organization’s global resourcing policy, to enable their organization to fully leverage the global talent base.
+They must be able to synthesize all this information.
+They should engage effectively at the boardroom level and lead the way in shaping and developing the organization’s global resourcing policy to leverage the global talent base fully.

 5. Appeal to Generation Y (Born after 1990)

-A study by Deloitte has identified that there is a global talent crisis in manufacturing and in Europe there is a growing skills gap in the STEM disciplines of Science, Technology, Engineering and Manufacturing.
-The Deloitte research has shown that the STEM disciplines are becoming increasingly less attractive to Generation Y workers who will be the largest population group to join the workforce since the arrival of the Baby Boomers.
+The Deloitte research has shown that the STEM disciplines are becoming increasingly less attractive to Generation Y workers, who would be the largest population group to join the workforce since the arrival of the Baby Boomers.
 The proportion of Gen Y talent as a percentage of the working population is set to increase dramatically throughout the BRIC countries.